Shared Responsibility Model

 Overview

-The shared responsibility model is the editorial axis on which every control in this guide turns.
-It partitions security obligations between the cloud service provider (CSP) — which owns the security of the cloud, meaning the physical facilities, the hypervisor, the host operating system, the storage substrate, and the global network — and the customer, who owns security in the cloud, meaning everything they configure, deploy, identify, and store.
-The boundary between those two halves is not fixed: it shifts every time a workload moves up the IaaS → PaaS → SaaS abstraction ladder, and provider-specific terminology (compartments, projects, subscriptions, accounts) hides the fact that the underlying partition follows the same five-layer logic across all four hyperscalers.
+The shared responsibility model is the axis on which every control in this guide turns.
+It partitions security obligations between two parties.
+The cloud service provider (CSP) owns the security of the cloud: the physical facilities, the hypervisor, the host operating system, the storage substrate, and the global network.
+The customer owns security in the cloud, meaning everything they configure, deploy, identify, and store.
+The boundary between those two halves is not fixed.
+It shifts every time a workload moves up the IaaS → PaaS → SaaS abstraction ladder, and provider-specific terminology (compartments, projects, subscriptions, accounts) hides the fact that the underlying partition follows the same five-layer logic across all four hyperscalers.

-The reason the model is the starting point — rather than a footnote — is that misunderstandings of the boundary are the single most common documented root cause of cloud breach.
+The model is the starting point rather than a footnote because misunderstandings of the boundary are the single most common documented root cause of cloud breach.
 The Cloud Security Alliance Top Threats to Cloud Computing 2024 (accessed 2026-05) report places "misconfiguration and inadequate change control" and "identity and access management failures" in its top three, both of which are customer-side obligations that survey respondents frequently attribute, incorrectly, to the provider.
 The cloud definition published in NIST SP 800-145 — The NIST Definition of Cloud Computing (accessed 2026-05) formally distinguishes the three service models referenced throughout this page (IaaS, PaaS, SaaS), and remains the citation of record for the abstraction layering used below.
-Before reading any provider-specific domain page, work through the cloud threat model: adversary classes and attack chains alongside this page — the two together establish what attackers want and which half of the partition each attack targets.
+Before reading any provider-specific domain page, work through the cloud threat model: adversary classes and attack chains alongside this page.
+Together they establish what attackers want and which half of the partition each attack targets.

 The IaaS/PaaS/SaaS responsibility gradient

-The classical depiction of the shared responsibility model is a three-column gradient table, with one column per service model and one row per logical layer of the stack.
+The usual depiction of the shared responsibility model is a three-column gradient table, with one column per service model and one row per logical layer of the stack.
 Reading the table from top to bottom traces the physical-to-conceptual progression of a deployed workload; reading it from left to right traces the increase in CSP-managed responsibility as the customer rents more of the platform.
 The cells classify each intersection as CSP (provider-owned), Customer (customer-owned), or Shared (provider supplies the primitive; customer configures it).
-The "Shared" category is where the majority of misconfigurations cluster, because the provider has supplied a mechanism — encryption-at-rest defaults, identity federation, network ACLs — but the customer must opt in to a hardened configuration.
+Most misconfigurations cluster in the "Shared" category, because the provider has supplied a mechanism (encryption-at-rest defaults, identity federation, network ACLs) but the customer must opt in to a hardened configuration.
 Default-deny is rarely the default.

 Layer IaaS PaaS SaaS